 A lot of dabbers rely on a timer when dabbing.
-Try heating your nail with a torch for 30 seconds and let it cool for 60 seconds before adding the dab to the nail.
+Try heating the nail with a torch for 30 seconds and let it cool for 60 seconds before adding the dab to the nail.
 This is a rough estimate, so you may need to experiment to find your preferred time.

 Some dabbers simply rely on experience and feel the heat radiating off a hot nail with their hand.
 This will take a bit of trial and error and is less accurate than using a timer.

-Try heating your nail with a torch until it’s barely glowing red—about 30 seconds—prepare your dab, and then hold your hand at least 6” away from the cooling nail.
+To do this, try heating the nail with a torch until it’s barely glowing red—about 30 seconds—prepare your dab, and then hold your hand at least 6” away from the cooling nail.
 Once the nail has cooled so there isn’t a direct pinpoint of heat on your palm, it’s ready for a dab.
 Again, you’ll need to experiment to find the sweet spot.

-An infrared dab temperature gun uses a sensor or laser to measure heat.
+You can also use an infrared dab temperature gun, which uses a sensor or laser to measure heat.
 Heat your nail, prepare your dab, and point the gun at the cooling nail.
 It’ll tell you the exact temperature so you can add the dab at the right moment.

-The easiest way to regulate heat is to use an e-nail or e-rig—these electronic devices allow you to dial in to exact temperatures, and don’t require a torch.
-Each device is different, so be sure to read the instruction manual on how to set it.
+The easiest way to regulate heat is to use an e-nail or e-rig—these electronic devices allow you to dial in to an exact temperature and don’t require a torch.
+Each device is different so be sure to read the instruction manual on how to set it.

 How to clean a dab nail

 Carbon, reclaimed oil, and particulates can build up in a nail.
-A lot of dabbers clean the nail after each hit, but at the least, it should be done at the end of each session.
+A lot of dabbers clean the nail after each hit, but it should at least be done at the end of each session.
 Here are some ways to clean your nail: